Cohomological support varieties of certain monomial ideals: Introduction

-Using a Macaulay2 calculation, they find a variety which is not a union of linear subspaces which is realizable when $n=6$ \cite[Example 6.17]{embdef}.
-In doing so, they employ a procedure which can be used to compute the CSV of an arbitrary monomial ideal.
-However, this procedure involves the computation of the kernel of one square matrix of size $2^{n+1}$ and the image of another, making it computationally expensive.
-For certain monomial ideals, including those with homogeneous generators, we offer a more efficient procedure, which consequently allows us to theoretically verify their computational discovery, and find a second such variety: \begin{introthm} Every CSV of a ring with a minimal regular presentation given by a homogeneous monomial ideal with $n$ generators is expressible as the homology of a chain complex of vector spaces with total dimension $2^n$. \end{introthm}
+Using a Macaulay2 calculation, they find a cohomological support variety of a monomial ideal which is not a union of linear subspaces which is realizable when $n=6$ \cite[Example 6.17]{embdef}.
+In doing so, they employ a procedure which can be used to compute the cohomological support variety of an arbitrary monomial ideal.
+However, this procedure involves the computation of the homology of a square matrix of dimension equal to the sum of the Betti numbers of the ideal (which, for example, will be $2^n$ whenever for each generator there is some variable such that the power of that variable is largest at that generator \cite{mintaylor}), making it relatively manually intractable and potentially computationally expensive.
+For certain monomial ideals, including those which are equigenerated (that is, whose minimal generating sets consist of monomials of the same degree, that is, they are \textit{equidegree}), we offer a more efficient procedure.
+This procedure considers a $2^n$-dimensional space, but rather than calculating the homology of an arbitrary automorphism, allows us to partition the space into grades and consider an automorphism which is a differential of a chain complex, which allows for the computation of the homologies of smaller matrices: \begin{introthm}[Corollary \ref{theoremareal}] Every cohomological support variety of a ring with a minimal regular presentation given by an equigenerated monomial ideal with $n$ generators is the set of points in $\mathbb{A}_k^n$ such that a chain complex of vector spaces with total dimension $2^n$ with entries defined by polynomials in the $n$ variables begetting our affine space has non-trivial homology. \end{introthm}

+This consequently allows us to theoretically verify their computational discovery and extend it to a second such variety:

 \begin{introthm}[{cf. \cite[Example 6.17]{embdef}}] If

 then

 Furthermore, if $\operatorname{char}(k)\not\in\{2,5\}$ and